Find Trade Colleges

 $13,728 Average Tuition & Fees

-Lake Superior State University came in at #16 in this year’s edition of the Best Value Trade School Bachelor’s Degree Schools in Michigan ranking.
+With a ranking of #16, Lake Superior State University did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
 Lake Superior State University is a small public school located in Sault Ste Marie, Michigan that handed out 338 bachelor’s degrees in 2021-2022.

 #17